Waverley Abbey: 13th century

 The 13th century was a difficult time for the abbey.
 In July 1201 the abbey was flooded "and all but carried away" by a storm which caused the abbey's crops to fail.
-The abbey was rebuilt during the 13th-century, and much of the remains visible today date from this period.
+The abbey was rebuilt during the 13th century, and much of the remains visible today date from this period.
 Construction on the new abbey church began in March 1203-04, financed by William, Rector of Broadwater; however, the abbey's monks were struck by famine and forced to beg food from other monastic houses.

 Following a dispute with the pope, in 1208 King John confiscated all ecclesiastical property; however, the same year he spent "the last days of Holy Week" at Waverley Abbey, and allowed the return of its possessions to allow them to continue the reconstruction of the church.
 Two years later, after the Cistercian order refused to give in to John's demands for money, John withdrew all of the abbey's privileges.
 Many of the monks fled the abbey and, in fear, the abbot "fled away by night".
 King John then issued a decree forbidding any Cistercians to enter or leave the country.

 In 1212 John confiscated all of the Cistercian Order's property using "false letters" which "reigned their property to him".
 The situation improved when John's dispute with the pope ended.
 The persecution of Waverley appears to have ended by October 1214, when the abbot was sent on official business on behalf of the King.
 The church's construction appears to have carried on throughout the difficult period, as on 10 July 1214 five altars were consecrated by Albin, Bishop of Ferns.

 In 1225 the abbey was visited by King Henry III; he took communion at the abbey on 16 December 1225.
-Construction of the church was not completed, however, until 1278 (74/5 years after it began), when Nicholas de Ely, Bishop of Winchester blessed the church in honor of the Virgin Mary.
+Construction of the church was not completed, however, until 1278 (74/5 years after it began), when Nicholas de Ely, Bishop of Winchester blessed the church in honour of the Virgin Mary.
 The blessing was followed by a feast supposedly attended by 7,066 people; including six abbots and many knights and ladies.

 The abbey's difficult century continued with further floods in 1233; up to 8 ft in height, the flood destroyed several of the abbey's bridges and property.
 Another flood on 28 November 1265 flooded the abbey's lower buildings forcing the monks "to take refuge in the church".
 In 1291 the abbey was described as in "grievous poverty" after their crops had failed.

-The abbey produced the Annals of Waverley, an important source for the period, but by the end of the thirteenth century the abbey was becoming less important.
+The Annals of Waverley, written by the monks, records notable national and international events from the 10th to the late 13th centuries.